 A length of leg.

 Five Talented Dancers + an Empty Warehouse + the Countryside + a Video Camera x the Human Condition = Gravity of Center, a choreographed site specific conversation between 3 men and 2 women.
-It’s impossible to explore this kind of movement in a traditional studio or theatre space.
-Remove dance from a constrained space, no matter how well-designed the set, and “stage” it in nontraditional indoor and outdoor spaces and the movement conversation changes, expands and challenges the viewer.
+It’s impossible to explore this kind of… Read the full article

 Cheers, everyone